 - (a) Offense.
-A person commits endangerment with a firearm when that person: - (1) Knowingly discharges a projectile from a firearm outside a licensed firing range; and - (2) Either: - (A) The discharged projectile creates a substantial risk of death or bodily injury to another person; or - (B) In fact: - (i) The person or the discharged projectile is in a location that is: - (I) Open to the general public at the time of the offense; - (II) A communal area of multi-unit housing; - (III) A public conveyance; or - (IV) A rail transit station; and - (ii) The person does not have permission to discharge a projectile from a firearm under: - (I) A written permit issued by the Metropolitan Police Department; or - (II) Other District or federal law. - (b) Penalties.
-Endangerment with a firearm is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (c) Definitions. - (1) The term "knowingly" has the meaning specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; and the terms "bodily injury," "firearm," "open to the general public," and "public conveyance" have the meanings specified in RCC § 22E-701. - (2) In this section, the term "rail transit station" has the meaning specified in D.C.
-Code § 35-251.
+An actor commits endangerment with a firearm when that actor: - (1) Knowingly discharges a projectile from a firearm outside a licensed firing range; and - (2) Either: - (A) The discharged projectile creates a substantial risk of death or bodily injury to another person; or - (B) In fact: - (i) The actor or the discharged projectile is in a location that is: - (I) Open to the general public at the time of the offense; - (II) A communal area of multi-unit housing; - (III) A public conveyance; or - (IV) A rail transit station; and - (ii) The actor does not have permission to discharge a projectile from a firearm under: - (I) A written permit issued by the Metropolitan Police Department; or - (II) Other District or federal law. - (b) Penalties.
+Endangerment with a firearm is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (c) Multiple convictions for related offenses.
+A conviction for an offense under this section and a conviction for another offense that has as an objective element in the offense definition or applicable penalty enhancement the use or display, or attempted use or display, of a firearm, imitation firearm, or dangerous weapon shall

+- merge, under RCC § 22E-214, when both convictions arise from the same course of conduct and the same complainant. - (d) Definitions.
+The term "objective element" has the meaning specified in RCC § 22E-201; the term "knowingly" has the meaning specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; and the terms "actor," "bodily injury," "dangerous weapon," "firearm," "imitation firearm," "open to the general public," and "public conveyance," and "rail transit station" have the meanings specified in RCC § 22E-701.